AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-experience-cloud-setup-automation.md

 ## Advantages of integrating Adobe Analytics with AEM Forms{#advantages-of-integrating-adobe-analytics-with-aem-forms}

 * **Insights into end-user behavior**: Adobe Analytics helps to get insights about end-user behavior,  reveals user actions, drop-offs, and completion rates, enabling a deeper understanding of how individuals engage with forms.
-* **Enabling non-technical business users to gain insights**: Adobe Analytics empowers even non-technical users to access and interpret form usage data, fostering data-driven decisions for enhancing form experience for user satisfaction.
+* **Enabling non-technical business users to gain insights**: Adobe Analytics through its easy to use interface empowers even non-technical users to access and interpret form usage data, fostering data-driven decisions for enhancing enrollment experiences.
 * **Optimizing data capture experience based on usage**: Organizations can identify pain points in data capture, leading to targeted improvements that enhance form usability and increase successful submissions.

 ## Prerequisites {#prerequisites}